OmarKhalil401/Fully-automated-Application-Deployment-CI-CD-Pipeline/.circleci/README.md

 4- Deploying Infrastructure on AWS using CloudFromation templates.

-5- configuring Infrastructure using Ansbile playbooks.
+5- configuring Infrastructure using Ansible playbooks.

 6- Running Migrations from local to Postgres Database.

-7- Deploying Backend from local machine to EC2 using Ansbile.
+7- Deploying Backend from local machine to EC2 using Ansible.

 8- Deploying Frontend to S3 bucket.

 9- Smoke testing our Infrastructure.

-10- promeoting to CloudFront Distribution.
+10- promoting CloudFront Distribution.

-11- cleaning up the old deployment Infrastructure after swaping to our green enviroment.
+11- cleaning up the old deployment Infrastructure after swapping to our green environment.

 12- Rolling back and destroying Infrastructure in case of deployment errors.

 13- reverting migrations in case of migration errors.

-14- Using commands to facilitates our workflow.
+14- Using commands to facilitate our workflow.

 15- Notifyin on Success using CircleCI Orbs.